Circle actions on UHF-absorbing $C^*$-algebras: Introduction

 If $\alpha\colon G\to\Aut(A)$ is an action of $G$ on $A$, then there are actions of $G$ on $A_\I$ and on $A_\I\cap A'$, both denoted by $\alpha_\I$.
-Note that unless the group $G$ is discrete, these actions will in general not be continuous.\\ Given $n\in\N\cup\{\I\}$, we denote by $\mathcal{O}_n$ the Cuntz algebra with canonical generators $\{s_j\}_{j=1}^n$ satisfying the usual relations (see for example Section 4.2 in \cite{Rordam classification}).\\ The circle will usually be denoted by $\T$ whenever it is regarded as a group, and by $\T $ whenever it is regarded as a topological space.
-The finite cyclic group of order $n$ will be denote by $\Z_n$, and we will usually identify $\Z_n$ with the $n$-th roots of unity in $\T$, and in this fashion we will regard $\Z_n$ as sitting inside the circle.\\ \ \\ We recall the definition of the \Rp\ for a finite group action on a \uca.
+Note that unless the group $G$ is discrete, these actions will not be continuous in general.\\ Given $n\in\{2,3,\ldots,\I\}$, we denote by $\mathcal{O}_n$ the Cuntz algebra with canonical generators $\{s_j\}_{j=1}^n$ satisfying the usual relations (see for example Section 4.2 in \cite{Ror_BookClassif}).\\ We denote the circle group by $\T$, and identify it with the set of complex numbers of modulus 1.
+The finite cyclic group of order $n$ will be denoted by $\Z_n$, and we will usually identify $\Z_n$ with the $n$-th roots of unity in $\T$, and in this fashion we will regard $\Z_n$ as a subgroup of the circle.